-I ventured a little further afield for dinner this week, to The Claypot Taverna on Anzac Parade in Kensignton.
-This shopfront suburban restaurant is easy to overlook, but it is renowned for its authentic Cypriot and Greek dishes, as well as its traditional atmosphere and relaxed ambiance.
+I ventured a little further afield for dinner this week, to The Claypot Taverna on Anzac Parade in Kensington.
+This shopfront suburban restaurant is easy to overlook, but it is renowned for its authentic Cypriot and Greek dishes, as well as its traditional atmosphere and a relaxed ambience.

-The menu is quite extensive, ranging from soups and salads, to pasta, seafood, and their specialty claypots.
-The dreadful weather outside increased my appetite for something warm and wholesome, so I chose the slow cooked lamb Arni Kleftico claypot with garlic parsley, bay leaves and lemon, served with potatoes and vegetables.
-As predicted, the tender lamb fell apart at touch, and it tasted delicious.
+The menu is quite extensive, ranging from soups and salads to pasta, seafood, and their speciality clay pots.
+The dreadful weather outside increased my appetite for something warm and wholesome, so I chose the slow cooked lamb Arni Kleftico clay pot with garlic parsley, bay leaves and lemon, served with potatoes and vegetables.
+As predicted, the tender lamb fell apart at the touch, and it tasted delicious.
 In fact, there were compliments all round from the group of six I was with (on a variety of dishes) so they must be doing something right!